 7. Transportation Services in Australia During Public Holidays

 Public transport in Australia is less frequent, less available, or more expensive at different times all year round.
-On most public holidays, public transportation services are available on a Saturday or a Sunday based on transport in Australia timeline.
+On most public holidays, public transportation services are available on a Saturday or a Sunday based on transport in the Australian timeline.

 You can get more information regarding this at the transit authority's official website for the city you are living in.
 You can also find the details on their smartphone application.